brentschooley/TwilioMiniHack/README.md

 To make all of this work we will need some server code to generate access tokens.
 An access token tells Twilio who a chat user is and what they can and can't do within the IP Messaging service.
 You can find out more about access tokens [here](https://www.twilio.com/docs/api/ip-messaging/guides/identity).

-Head over to [this guide](https://github.com/TwilioDevEd/ipm-quickstart-csharp) and follow the instructions to get the ASP.NET version of our quickstart working on your machine.
-If you'd like to use a different backend language, you can find a full list of quickstart servers [here](https://www.twilio.com/docs/api/ip-messaging/guides/quickstart-js).
+If you're on Windows, head over to [this guide](https://github.com/TwilioDevEd/ipm-quickstart-csharp) and follow the instructions to get the ASP.NET version of our quickstart working on your machine.
+The ASP.NET quickstart server won't run properly in Xamarin Studio so if you're on a Mac or you'd like to use a different backend language on Windows you'll need to head [here](https://www.twilio.com/docs/api/ip-messaging/guides/quickstart-js) and choose a language of your choice from the list of available quickstart servers.

 Once you have it set up correctly, open it in your browser and you should be looking at a chat application.
 You've been granted an access token by the server and assigned a random username.
 We'll use this same server infrastructure to request a token for our mobile application so keep it running and keep the URL handy.
 I'll refer to this URL later as `YOUR_TOKEN_SERVER_URL`.